CDCgov/data-exchange-processing-status/test/scripts/load-testing/README.md

 - `aws_queue_url` - URL of the Amazon Simple Queue Service(SQS) queue.
 - `aws_topic_arn` - Value of the Amazon Simple Notification Service(SNS) topic.

+### Steps to run the scripts
 Steps to set up and send messages to AWS(SQS/SNS) or Azure Service Bus (Queue/Topic) from the Python Script files:
 - Install Python.
 - Please install all the dependencies from the requirements.txt file.
-- Run the following command, 'python .\rabbitmq_consumer.py' in a separate window.
+- Run the following command, 'python .\rabbitmq_consumer.py' in a Terminal or in Windows powershell.
-- Run the following command, 'python .\message_publisher.py' in a separate window.